 What should I do if my boss’s body language seems negative?

-If your boss’s body language appears negative, try to stay calm and not take it personally.
+If your boss’s body language appears negative, stay calm and not take it personally.
 Consider addressing the issue by asking for feedback or clarification on their expectations.

 How can I tell if my boss is unhappy with my work?

 Watch for signs like crossed arms, lack of eye contact, or sighing.
-If you’re unsure, it’s okay to ask your boss directly for feedback on your performance.
+If you’re unsure, asking your boss directly for feedback on your performance is okay, but approach with caution.

 Can understanding body language really help my career?